Examples

 Organization: doxo

-In another engagement, the question was whether an existing automated telephone bill-pay system could support chat-initiated bill presentment and payment without a wholesale rewrite.
+The question was whether an existing automated bill-pay system could support chat-based interactions without a full rewrite.

-I designed and built a prototype that reused the existing infrastructure while integrating with Amazon’s chat tooling, working alongside a contract developer to explore the system’s real limits.
-The outcome wasn’t just a prototype — it was clarity around what could be extended safely, where architectural boundaries lived, and what future investment would actually require.
+I designed and built a prototype that reused the existing infrastructure while integrating with Amazon’s chat tooling.
+The outcome was clarity around what could be extended safely and where architectural boundaries required deeper investment.

 Making complex operations legible